0mgABear/CS50P/README.md

   - AND ask a boolean question
 - .replace(what you want to replace, what you want to replace it with)
 - .removeprefix() - no need 2 arguments
+- take incremental steps of implementing a regex expression rather than trying to solve it in one shot.

 ## Week 8: Object-Oriented Programming (OOP)